 The impression may be gained from the preceding that there is no or at best little light at the end of the tunnel.
 Not so, as some countries are still experiencing booming population growth.
 We refer to countries such as India, Nigeria, Ethiopia, Pakistan, Tanzania and the Democratic Republic of the Congo which, between them, will total almost 3 billion people in 2050 according to the UN.
 The lion’s share of this is India which will expand from a current 1.3 billion to 1.7 billion, making it easily the most populous country in the world by 2050.
 China’s population is expected to fall by around 30 million over the same period but by a total of 370 million by the end of the century.

-India’s working-age population will grow by 1.1% annualised over the next 20 years and an average of 0.8% annualised over the 35 years to 2050.
+India’s working-age population will grow by 1.1% annualized over the next 20 years and an average of 0.8% annualized over the 35 years to 2050.
 The task is to make effective use of this growth-dividend.

 About the authors